OldJobobo/wayflipper/README.md

 - If a backup with the same timestamped name exists and `--force` is not set, the run aborts safely.

 ## Notes on reload/restart
-- The script first tries a graceful Waybar reload with `pkill -USR2 waybar`.
-- If you pass `--restart`, it falls back to killing and relaunching Waybar when reload fails.
-- Without `--restart`, if reload fails you’ll be reminded to reload/restart manually.
+- The script calls `omarchy-restart-waybar` after applying a theme.
+Ensure it is installed/available in `PATH`; otherwise the script exits with an error.
+- In `--dry-run`, it only reports the command it would run.